MileHacker Logo

 Museums & Cultural Institutions

-• Pilgrim Hall Museum (Plymouth): Oldest continuously operating public museum in U.S. Significant collection of Pilgrim artifacts.
+• Pilgrim Hall Museum (Plymouth): Oldest continuously operating public museum at U.S. Significant collection of Pilgrim artifacts.

-• Maritime & Historical Museums: Many South Shore towns host local historical societies and small museums, like Scituate and Duxbury.
+• Maritime & Historical Museums: Many South Shore towns host local heritage societies and small museums, like Scituate and Duxbury.

 • The Spire Center for Performing Arts (Plymouth): This venue hosts live music, comedy shows, and theater productions.